patelpurvip/Spotify-hitpredictor/README.md

 ----
 ### 4) Random Forest
-In this case, the best variation model was with Standar Scaler normalization.
-With it we were able to see immediately with this model is that no one feature seemed to have a particularly strong weight or influence on the overall results:
+In this case, the best variation of the model was with Standard Scaler normalization.
+With this model, we were able to see immediately that no one feature seemed to have a particularly strong weight or influence on the overall results:
 |Importance|Feature|
 |:---:|:---:|
 |0.24652884971769662|instrumentalness|